sunaguo/app-cortex-tissue-mapping/README.md

 ### Dependencies

-This App requires the following libraries when run locally.
+This App only requires [singularity](https://www.sylabs.io/singularity/) to run.
+If you don't have singularity, you will need to install the following libraries:

   - singularity: https://singularity.lbl.gov/
   - FSL: https://hub.docker.com/r/brainlife/fsl/tags/5.0.9